the8network/piecesof8/README.md

 Value relativity
 ----------------
-Based on supply limits alone, an individual "piece of 8" has a relative "worth" equivalent to:
+Based on supply limits alone, an individual "Piece of 8" has a relative "worth" equivalent to:
  - 23.62x the value of Bitcoin (total supply == 21 Million)
  - 94.50x the value of Litecoin (total supply == 84 Million)